sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 to write unit tests then most probably your code is modular enough because it's easy to inject dependencies (mock objects in unit test context) and hence will make it easier to refactor things if needed.

+### Error Handling
+Software breaks all the time, preferably you want to be able to spot errors before your users do.
+When you got error reports you also want to be able to debug it.

+#### [Error Handling] Observability
+Make sure errors do not go into limbo, you want to be able to plot and gauge error rates over time.
+It should be easy to spot as well.

+* How easy is it to be alerted when there are errors?
+* Can you see the error logs?
+How easy is it to see it?
+* Do we have a clear separation on what's considered an error?
+Do not log informational messages as error

-### Debuggability
+#### [Error Handling] Debuggability
-Please note that this part needs to be supported with observability which is part of system monitoring and outside the scope of this post, this section assumes you have reasonable observability of your system.
-No one wants their code to throw errors, but life happens.
-The easier it is to debug the error, the faster it is to resolve the problem.
+The easier it is to debug the error, the faster it is to resolve the problem, your time should be spent mostly on building products/software instead of debugging.

 Some of the key points to measure your debuggability:
-* How easy is it to be alerted when there are errors.
-Do you know your error rate in production?
-* How easy is it to prioritize error?
-We should be able to separate errors by its severity, errors that block users to do payment should be more important than errors related with changing username.
+* How easy is it to prioritize errors?
+We should be able to separate errors by their severity, errors that block users to complete payment should be more important than errors related to the feature to change the username.
-* Error handling, do we let errors go into limbo?
-Do we have a clear separation on what's actually considered as an error?
-* Error message, do we construct meaningful error message? or is it just printing `"System Error"`?
+* Error message, do we construct meaningful error messages? or is it just printing `"System Error"`?